alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 As with the fairness pattern, placeholders for `System Description` and `Context of Use` and `Stakeholder` are also included.

-The intermediate arguments are then broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Explainability principle as specified and operationalised in the context of digital mental health:
+The intermediate arguments are then broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Explainability principle as specified and operationalised in the context of digital mental healthcare:

-* Argument over `transparency and accountability`
+- Argument over `transparency and accountability`
-* Argument over `responsible project governance`
+- Argument over `responsible project governance`
-* Argument over `informed and autonomous decision-making`
+- Argument over `informed and autonomous decision-making`
-* Argument over `sustainable impact`
+- Argument over `sustainable impact`

 ##### Argument over *transparency and accountability*

-This argument addresses the processes and mechanisms that have been undertaken throughout the project lifecycle to sufficient forms of transparency and accountability.
+This argument addresses the processes and mechanisms that have been undertaken throughout the project lifecycle to establish sufficient forms of transparency and accountability.
 This includes documentation relevant to the identification of responsible project members, as well as choices made about data (e.g. why certain data types were included or excluded).
-Importantly, this argument also recommend the inclusion of a statement about sources of funding and conflicts of interest, which was an important matter for trustworthiness that arose during our engagement with users.
+Importantly, this argument also recommends the inclusion of a statement about sources of funding and conflicts of interest, which was an important matter for trustworthiness that arose during our engagement with participants with lived experience of DMHTs.

 ##### Argument over *responsible project governance*

 This argument is more comprehensive than the others, and so is further split into three sub-arguments:

-1. Sub-argument over meaningful engagement: here, meaningful engagement can be seen to include participation in decisions about the formulation of the problem that a DMHT is expected to address, as well as use of data usage—both of which affect later stages of the project lifecycle and the final behaviour of the deployed system.
+1. Sub-argument over meaningful engagement: here, meaningful engagement can be seen to include participation in decisions about the formulation of the problem that a DMHT is expected to address, as well as issues of data usage—both of which affect later stages of the project lifecycle and the final behaviour of the deployed system.
 2. Sub-argument over interpretability: sufficient levels of accuracy and the potential trade-off with interpretability can require high levels of technical and data literacy Therefore, this argument focuses on the requisite information that is needed to support explainability (recall earlier distinction between `interpretability` and `explainability`).
 3. Sub-argument over accessible communication: the previous sub-argument feeds into this sub-argument, which focuses on how 'accessible' forms of communication will achieved, and the challenges of communicating probabilistic information.
 Ultimately, this sub-argument will depend on decisions reached and evidence obtained through consultation with intended users, as well as on the basis of knowledge about any time-constraints presented by the context of use (e.g. urgency in high-risk care environments).